eHabitat/ehabitat/docs/source/contributing/how_to_release.md

 # How to make a new release

-TimeXAI uses the following process to cut a new release of the library.
+eHabitat uses the following process to cut a new release of the library.

-1. Bump the version number in `TimeXAI/__init__.py`
+1. Bump the version number in `eHabitat/__init__.py`

    ```diff
    - __version = "0.12.0"